horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrencies.md

 ## Cryptocurrencies Explained

-Now that you're familiar with the concept of blockchains lets try to understand the basic nature of cryptocurrency.
+Now when you're familiar with the concept of blockchains lets try to understand the basic nature of cryptocurrency.

 Cryptocurrencies are units of something on the blockchain.
 Depending on the characteristics of underlying blockchain one cryptocurrency may vary from another.